TheNinth7/openhab-garmin/docs/index.md

 ### `Switch`

-The [`Switch`](https://www.openhab.org/docs/ui/sitemaps.html#element-type-switch) Sitemap Widget displays the state of an item and allows the user to change it.
+The [`Switch`](https://www.openhab.org/docs/ui/sitemaps.html#element-type-switch) Sitemap Widget shows the current state of an item and allows the user to change it.
+It supports three variants:

+1. **Toggle Switch** – for items that support `ON`/`OFF` commands.
+2. **Rollershutter Control** – a full-screen view with `UP`, `DOWN`, and `STOP` buttons for rollershutter items.
+3. **Generic Switch** – for items that accept other commands, as defined by mappings or the item's command descriptions.

 **Supported parameters:**